 - 30% work part-time

-Do you work outside the home or are you a stay-at-home mom (or dad)?
-Why did you decide on either working or staying at home?
+Your turn: Why do you work or stay at home?
 What is your ideal situation?
 What are the pros and cons to your current situation?

 Discuss related topics with these posts:

 - Why We Need to Ask Dads about Their Work Life Balance

 - The “How Do You Do It” Working Moms Guide

 - Being a Working Mom Isn’t Always a Second Choice